arunlakhs3/order-import/README.txt

-Please follow the below instructions to run the services as containers in K8 cluster.
+Please follow the below instructions to run the services as containers in Docker Cloud

 Tech stack:
 --------------------------------------------------------------------------------